Modeling Insights from COVID-19 Incidence Data: Part II -- Why are compartment models so accurate?: Introduction

-Differences in susceptibility and rates of contact between individuals strongly affect their likelihood of catching Covid-19.
-High contact rates may explain why outbreaks have been particularly devastating for prisons \cite{Prison_Article}, nursing homes \cite{Nursing_Home_Article}, and cruise ships \cite{Cruise_Ship_Article}, while variations in susceptibility between students, families and caretakers, and school staff vastly complicate modeling of the conditions needed to reopen schools during the epidemic.
-Heterogeneities also strongly influence the thresholds for herd immunity \cite{Science}.\\ However, heterogeneity-capturing models contain many unknown parameters that are difficult to fit to real data.
-Accordingly, public health departments continue to make predictions about the progress of the epidemic and about the effectiveness of social distancing based on so-called well-mixed models (reviewed in \cite{Bertozzi}), and these models can be made to fit existing case data very well. \\ To show the general applicability of well-mixed models, we first sought to determine how closely the number of cumulative cases in different US states from the beginning of their respective outbreaks to May 20th, by which time stay at home orders had been relaxed, changing the transmission rate of the disease \cite{Repoening}, can be modeled by the SIR model.
-Solutions of SIR models with different initial conditions and populations are mathematically similar when rescaled by the population size and translated in time\cite{Bertozzi}.
-Accordingly, we tested whether cumulative cases for many different states could be collapsed onto a single master curve if the number of cases was scaled by an appropriately chosen population size, and the curves shifted in time to account for the different arrival times of index cases in each state.
-Even though the 52 states and territories have different heterogeneous compositions based on their age-demography, urban-rural subpopulations, and other factors, the state Covid curves could be clustered into just 7 different clusters of curves (Fig. \ref{fig:State_SIR_Fit} and Supplementary Materials). \\ We then modeled the master curves for each state using a well-mixed SIR-model \cite{Diekmann_1999}.
-In the model, a group of susceptibles (\textit{S}) transition via contact with infectious individuals to the infectious (\textit{I}) group, and after some time recover or are removed (\textit{R}).
-The three compartments evolve according to:
+Differences in rates of contact and of susceptibility between individuals strongly affect both their likelihood of catching COVID-19 and their health outcomes once infected.
+Incorporating these heterogeneities into models of disease spread is essential to understand the differential impacts of the disease upon different subpopulations, such as Black or Brown Americans \cite{reyes2020disproportional,macias2020COVID}, nursing home residents \cite{yourish2020one}, incarcerated \cite{saloner2020COVID} and unvaccinated individuals \cite{moghadas2021impact}.
+As well as ensuring a more equitable understanding of the disease, baseline questions about whether, e.g. it was safe to reopen schools in the middle of the pandemic, can not be definitively answered without considering the different levels of vulnerability of the communities affected: students, their caretakers, teachers and school staff. \\ However, heterogeneity-capturing models contain many unknown parameters that are difficult to fit to real data, and are hard to interpret once fit.
+Accordingly, public health departments continue to make predictions about the progress of the epidemic and about the effectiveness of social distancing based on so-called well-mixed models (reviewed in \cite{bertozzi2020challenges}), and these models can be made to fit existing case data very well.
+They suffer, however, from having assumptions that are too simplistic to honestly reflect complex social behaviors inherent in disease spread, and as such, parameter fits should be interpreted with caution.
+In the well-known SIR model \cite{diekmann2000mathematical}, which is the focus of this paper, a group of susceptible individuals (\textit{S}) transition via contact with infectious individuals to the infectious (\textit{I}) group, and after some time recover or are removed (\textit{R}).
+The compartments evolve according to: